How Prediction Markets Work

 - One-sided markets: If only YES or only NO bets exist, the market is cancelled and all bets are fully refunded.
 No rake is taken.

-- Cancelled markets: If a market is cancelled for any reason, all bets are fully refunded.
-No rake is taken.
+- Cancelled markets: If a market is cancelled for any reason (e.g. postponed sports game, unavailable data), all bets are fully refunded.

-- Price data unavailable: If CoinGecko data cannot be fetched at resolution time, the system retries until data is available.
+- Data unavailable: If oracle data cannot be fetched at resolution time, the system retries until data is available.

 Payouts